vijaymathew/nex/docs/tut/chapter_24.md

 ## Translation Targets

 The repository supports JVM bytecode compilation and JavaScript translation.
-The older Java-source generator still exists, but it is deprecated.

 From Clojure: